 With any DUI field sobriety testing is a standard to determine impairment.
 If you have ever attempted to perform field sobriety testing you can see that it is designed for failure even for the most dexterous person.
 The purpose of field sobriety testing is to provide law enforcement a certain number of clues to give them probable cause to arrest you.
 In cases with serious bodily injury you may or may not be required to submit to field sobriety testing.
 You still have the option to refuse.
 Field sobriety testing with normal faculties is difficult enough.
 If requested after an accident, the task becomes impossible.
-My job is to challenge all field sobriety testing.
+Our job is to challenge all field sobriety testing.

 DUI involving serious bodily injury allows law enforcement to forcefully withdraw your blood.
 This means that you have no right to refuse a blood draw when serious bodily injury is alleged.
 Law enforcement can withdraw your blood at the scene, in an ambulance, or even while you are unconscious.
 It is important to challenge this evidence in court.
-I know the criteria and what to look for to attack this evidence.
+We know the criteria and what to look for to attack this evidence.

 Accident Report Privilege

 A common misconception in DUI with SBI cases is the accident report.
 If the allegation of injury stems from an accident, law enforcement’s first step in their investigation is to remedy the accident portion of the case.
 Law enforcement will ask questions, gather information and try to figure out how the accident was caused and how the injury was sustained.

 Get help from an Okaloosa County Felony DUI Attorney